KoBeWi/Godot-Gradient-Shift-Shader/README.md

 To achieve the best effect, the textures need to meet these criteria:

-- the grayscale texture must have `filter` import option disabled
+- the node with shader should have `texture_filter` set to Nearest
 - the color count in the original texture and the palette should be the same
 - shades of gray in the original texture need to have equal increments in their value (e.g. `0.333`, `0.666`, `1.0`, but not `0.2`, `0.5`, `1.0`)